openmobilityfoundation/curb-data-specification/README.md

 <a href="/curbs/"><img src="https://i.imgur.com/ta5z101.png" width="80" align="left" alt="CDS Curbs Icon" border="0"></a>

 The [`Curbs`](/curbs/) API is a standard way for cities to digitally publish curb locations and regulations, which can be shared with the public and with companies using curb space.
-It defines curb policies, curb zones, spaces in zones, and areas around curbs.
+It defines curb policies, curb zones, spaces in zones, and areas around curbs, and is used by Events and Metrics.

 ---

 <a href="/events/"><img src="https://i.imgur.com/p6Lp7Rv.png" width="80" align="left" alt="CDS Events Icon" border="0"></a>

 The [`Events`](/events/) API is a standard way to transmit real-time and historic commercial events happening at the curb to cities.
 Event data can be derived from company data feeds, on street sensors, session payments, company check-ins, in-person parking personnel, and/or other city data sources.
+Connected to Curbs and used by Metrics.

 ---

 <a href="/metrics/"><img src="https://i.imgur.com/9NkdqGs.png" width="80" align="left" alt="CDS Metrics Icon" border="0"></a>

 The [`Metrics`](/metrics/) API is a way to track curb usage session details and define common calculation methodologies to measure historic dwell time, occupancy, usage and other aggregated statistics.
-It defines sessions and aggregates derived from Events.
+It defines sessions and aggregates data derived from raw Events data.

 ---